|Internet-Draft||Turn On 6LoRH||August 2020|

 Section 6.3.1 of [RFC6550] defines a 3-bit Mode of Operation (MOP) in the DIO Base Object.
 This specification applies to MOP values 0 to 6.
 For a MOP value of 7, the compression MUST be used by default regardless of the setting of the "T" flag.¶

-A node SHOULD source packets in the compressed form using [RFC8138] if and only if the "T" flag is set.
-This behaviour can be overridden by e.g., configuration or network management.
-Overriding may be needed e.g., to cope with a legacy implementation of the Root that supports [RFC8138] but not this specification and cannot set the "T" flag.¶
+A node SHOULD generate packets in the compressed form using [RFC8138] if and only if the "T" flag is set.
+This behavior can be overridden by configuration or network management.
+Overriding may be needed e.g., to turn on the compression in a network where all nodes support [RFC8138] but the Root does not support this specification and cannot set the "T" flag, or to disable it locally in case of a problem.¶

-The decision of using [RFC8138] is made by the originator of the packet depending on its capabilities and its knowledge of the state of the "T" flag.
-A router that encapsulates a packet is the originator of the resulting packet and is responsible to compress the outer headers with [RFC8138], but it MUST leave the encapsulated packet as is.¶
+The decision to use [RFC8138] is made by the originator of the packet depending on its capabilities and its knowledge of the state of the "T" flag.
+A router encapsulating a packet is the originator of the resulting packet and is responsible for compressing the outer headers with [RFC8138], but it MUST leave the encapsulated packet as is.¶

 A router MUST uncompress a packet that is to be forwarded to an external target.
 Otherwise, the router MUST forward the packet in the form that the source used, either compressed or uncompressed.¶